greggreiner/base-starter-files/README.md

 * RULE: Use SCSS syntax when writing Sass
 * RULE: Use box-sizing: border-box
 * RULE: Use rems and px for fonts, em for typography bottom margins and media queries
-* RULE: Don't put a unit on line-height
+* RULE: Don't put a unit on line-height (e.g. use line-height: 1.5 rather than line-height: 1.5%)
 * RULE: Image filenames should match class naming and indicate their purpose, e.g. icon-twitter.png, bg-hero-home.jpg
 * RULE: hex values should be lowercase (#fff rather than #FFF)
 * RULE: name objects and components from generic to specific (e.g. list-vertical, list-inline vs vertical-list, inline-list; .nav, .nav-primary, .nav-secondary )